 Our Analytical Chemistry Group has research interests and expertise spanning criminal forensic science, environmental sampling, archaeology, geology, pathology and drug analysis.

 Develop your skills in major areas of applied bioscience, including molecular cell biology, biomedical genetics and specialised topics in medical diagnostics.
 You'll focus on rapidly-evolving research into the applications of bioscience in healthcare.
 You'll also develop a comprehensive understanding of advanced analytical techniques.

 Develop your scientific skills and explore new specialisms.
 If you’re a working biomedical scientist take a step towards being a Chartered Scientist status by studying on our Institute of Biomedical Science (IBMS) accredited distance-learning course.

 Biomedical science explores the basis of disease, and searches for new treatments.
 In our dedicated laboratories you can pursue your training in a number of aspects of biomedical science research.

 Our Institute of Biomedical Science (IBMS)-accredited course gives you a thorough grounding in the theory and practice of diagnosis and treatment of diseases and the underlying molecular and cellular biology, preparing you for a career in a range of biomedical fields.

-If you would like to join our fascinating Biomedical Science degree course, but don't yet have the required entry qualifications, our BSc (Hons) Biomedical Science Extended Degree is for you.
-This Institute of Biomedical Science (IBMS)-accredited four year course begins with a foundation year, covering all of the science background you will need to thrive as a Biomedical Science student in years two, three and four.
+If you'd like to join our Biomedical Science degree, but don't yet have the required entry qualifications, our extended degree course is for you.
+This Institute of Biomedical Science (IBMS)-accredited four-year course begins with a foundation year, covering all of the science background you'll need to thrive as a Biomedical Science student in years two, three and four.